lukasvermeer/lukasvermeer.github.io/_posts/2010-05-07-i-am-a-business-ninja.markdown

   source_url: https://lukasvermeer.wordpress.com/2010/05/07/i-am-a-business-ninja/
 ---

 At first, the term [Business Intelligence](http://en.wikipedia.org/wiki/Business_intelligence) (abbr.
 BI) had me a bit confused.
-Contrary to my initial interpretation, BI does not concern the mental acuity of corporations or their employees.
+Contrary to my initial interpretation, BI does not concern the mental acuity of corporations or their employees[^1].

 **Business**, as in '[From that moment on I had a much better idea as to how I should go about my business.](http://en.wikipedia.org/wiki/Herakles_(film))'